dart-lang/site-www/src/language/records.md

 types like `List` or `Map` loses type safety.

 {{site.alert.note}}
-  Records' multiple-return and heterogenous-type characteristics enable parallelization of futures of different types, which you can read about in the [Library tour][].
+  Records' multiple-return and heterogeneous-type characteristics enable parallelization of futures of different types, which you can read about in the [Library tour][].
 {{site.alert.end}}

+[language version]: /guides/language/evolution#language-versioning
 [collection types]: /language/collections
 [pattern]: /language/patterns#destructuring-multiple-returns
 [Library tour]: /guides/libraries/library-tour#handling-errors-for-multiple-futures